shaps80/Analytics/README.md

 }
 ```

-Once defined, injecting the parameter into a `View` is all that's needed for it to be automatically added to all `view` and `interaction` events within that hierarchy.
+Once defined, injecting the parameter into a `View` is all that's needed for it to be automatically added to all `AnalyticsEvent`s events within that hierarchy.

 ```swift
 struct RootView: View {